MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/minimum-requirements.md

 ### Other supported operating systems
 - macOSX
-- Linux (currently, MD-ATP is only available in Public Preview Edition for Linux)
+- Linux (currently, Microsoft Defender ATP is only available in the Public Preview Edition for Linux)
 - Android

 > [!NOTE]